 The discussion was moderated by the business journalist and broadcaster Michael Wilson.
 Mr Wilson, a former Sky News presenter, is also the host of the newly launched Midtown Big Ideas Exchange podcast series, which is also linked to the SDGs and can be accessed here.

-The agreement between BEE Midtown and UKSSD comes amid a structural shift in business patterns, with profit and social purpose combining to drive innovation and growth in Midtown and across the capital, a key theme of the event.
+The agreement between Midtown BID and UKSSD comes amid a structural shift in business patterns, with profit and social purpose combining to drive innovation and growth in Midtown and across the capital, a key theme of the event.

 The media partner for the Midtown Big Ideas Exchange is the London Evening Standard.